Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 * **Preprocessing information** (lines 39--41).
-  Wall time required for preprocessing the deterministic model and associated components, i.e. standardizing model components and adding the decision rule variables and equations.
+  Wall time required for preprocessing the deterministic model and associated components, i.e., standardizing model components and adding the decision rule variables and equations.
 * **Model component statistics** (lines 42--58).
   Breakdown of model component statistics.
   Includes components added by PyROS, such as the decision rule variables and equations.
+  The preprocessor may find that some second-stage variables and state variables are mathematically not adjustable to the uncertain parameters;
+  to this end, in the logs, the numbers of adjustable second-stage variables and state variables are included in parentheses, next to the total numbers of second-stage variables and state variables, respectively.
 * **Iteration log table** (lines 59--69).
   Summary information on the problem iterates and subproblem outcomes.
   The constituent columns are defined in detail in